 If you’re looking for transferable travel points, the Chase Sapphire Preferred Card is the granddaddy of the genre.
-It has the same $95 annual fee as the Venture, but it doesn’t earn nearly as many points as the Capital One Venture — it only offers 2 points per dollar on travel and dining purchases and 1 point per dollar on everything else.
+It has the same $95 annual fee as the Venture, but it doesn’t earn nearly as many rewards as the Capital One Venture on your everyday non-category purchases.

-To reel in a longer list of luxury travel perks (like airline lounge access and travel credits), you’ll need to look to cards like the Chase Sapphire Reserve, the American Express Platinum or the Citi Prestige® Card, all of which have much higher annual fees of $495 and more.
+To reel in a longer list of luxury travel perks (like airline lounge access and travel credits), you’ll need to look to cards like the Chase Sapphire Reserve, the American Express Platinum or the Citi Prestige® Card, all of which have significantly higher annual fees.
 Those credit cards only make sense for people who travel many times a year and can take advantage of the high-end travel benefits on a regular basis.

 Should you get the Capital One Venture?

 Credit card decisions are highly personal, and the right one for you may not be the right one for someone else.
 It’s largely based on your expectations, tolerance for complexity and spending habits.
-Getting a travel credit card right now is definitely an investment in the future, since you’ll be limited in being able to use the travel perks at the moment.
+Even as travel begins to return to normal in the wake of the pandemic, getting a travel credit card right now is an investment in the future.

-But Capital One deserves credit for temporarily expanding its redemption menu to include some key non-travel options as well.
-So if you’re normally a casual traveler that values simplicity in earning and wants to dip your toe into the world of points and miles when the coronavirus crisis has finally passed, the Capital One Venture Rewards credit card ticks all the boxes.
+But Capital One deserves credit for continuing to add transfer partners to its roster, and the bonus of 60,000 miles is a good way to start things off.
+So if you’re normally a casual traveler that values simplicity in earning and wants to dip your toe into the world of points and miles, the Capital One Venture Rewards credit card ticks all the boxes.